-Many people find it easier to use a Step 8 worksheet (or make their own table) with two columns: 1) person harmed and 2) harm done to that person.
+Many people find it easier to use a step 8 worksheet (or make their own table) with two columns: 1) person harmed and 2) harm done to that person.
 Some add a third column for possible amends.

-If you used a worksheet on step 4 to catalog the mistakes you have made or your current resentments, it can be very useful to go line by line and consider who is currently was hurt by these events.
-This can be an excellent prompt for your step 8 worksheet, but it should expand beyond that worksheet if possible.
+If you used a worksheet on Step 4 to catalog the mistakes you have made or your current resentments, it can be very useful to go line by line and consider who is currently was hurt by these events.
+This can be an excellent prompt for your Step 8 worksheet, but it should expand beyond that worksheet if possible.

 However you make your list, be sure you don’t restrict or censure yourself.
 You can even include your own name to acknowledge the self-harm you’ve caused and want to heal.
 It should be expansive.

 You may find it helpful to make notes next to some of the entries; for example, you could write something you value about a person next to their name in the harmed column, or you could write a prayer or spiritual excerpt next to a harm you’ve caused.
-This reminds you that the spirit of Step 8 goes beyond forgiveness and includes compassion, honesty, humility and other qualities built up in previous steps.
+This reminds you that the spirit of the eighth Step goes beyond forgiveness and includes compassion, honesty, humility and other qualities built up in previous steps.

 Once you’ve made a thorough list, many people find it helpful to break it up into four categories: